causalincentives/causalincentives.github.io/index.md

 # Papers
-**Agent Incentives: A Causal Perspective**: presents sound and complete graphical criteria for four incentive concepts: value of information, value of control, response incentives, and control incentives.
+**Agent Incentives: A Causal Perspective** (AI:ACP): presents sound and complete graphical criteria for four incentive concepts: value of information, value of control, response incentives, and control incentives.
-*T. Everitt\*, R. Carey\*, E. Langlois\*, P. Ortega, S. Legg* AAAI-21
+*T. Everitt\*, R. Carey\*, E. Langlois\*, PA.
+Ortega, S. Legg* AAAI-21

 **How RL Agents Behave When Their Actions Are Modified**: studies how user interventions affect the learning of different RL algorithms.